xrdocs/software-management/_tutorials/2017-10-25-ios-xr-ztp-python-library-automated-provisioning-using-python.md

   * Spin up a docker container
   * install puppet
   * Set up a cron job
-  * All on a dual RP NCS5500 - so the ZTP script will do checkpointing of linux packages and files for us!
+  * All on a dual RP NCS5500 - so the ZTP script will do initial checkpointing of linux packages and files for us!

 **Let's get started!**